rigetti/pyquil/docs/source/programs_and_gates.rst

 any way.
 Instead, the number of shots you specify is included in your job request and tells the executor how many times to run your program.
 However, with Quil's :ref:`classical_control_flow`, instructions it is possible to write a program that itself defines a loop over a number of shots.
 The :py:meth:`~pyquil.quil.Program.with_loop` method will help you do just that.
-It wraps the body of your program in a loop over a number of iteration you specify and returns the looped program.
+It wraps the body of your program in a loop over a number of iterations you specify and returns the looped program.

 Let's see an example.
-We'll construct a classic bell state program and measure it 1000 times by applying a numshots loop.
+We'll construct a classic bell state program and measure it 1000 times by wrapping the program in a Quil loop.

 .. testcode:: with_loop